 Pruning can be intimidating, especially for beginners.
 Many people are afraid of making a mistake that hurts the plant.
 Pruning is like cutting hair.
 And like hair, it will grow back even if you cut it to the hairline trying to get an even cut.
 In other words, it WILL be ok.
-But, following these pruning tips for shrubs and hedges will help you overcome your fears.
+Learning how to prune shrubs and hedges will help you overcome your fears.

 What is Pruning?

-Pruning is the process of cutting away dead or overgrown branches or stems to promote healthy plant growth.
+Pruning removes dead or overgrown branches or stems to promote healthy plant growth.
 Most plants benefit greatly from different methods of pruning and maintenance.

 How to Prune Shrubs